 Lung malformations can also cause extra amniotic fluid to build up around the baby inside the womb.
 This condition is called polyhydramnios (pronounced pahl-ee-hi-DRAM-nee-us).

 Some babies with PSs have other birth defects, such as congenital diaphragmatic hernia or tracheoesophageal fistula.

 Congenital Lung Malformations at Seattle Children’s

 We have treated many children with congenital lung malformations at Seattle Children’s.
-We have the expertise to monitor babies with malformations that are found before birth and to provide nonsurgical treatment if it’s needed.
-Our physicians are experienced at doing the surgeries these babies or children need to remove CCAMs or PSs after birth.
+We have the expertise to monitor babies with malformations that are found before birth and to provide prenatal treatment.
+Our physicians are experienced in performing the surgeries these babies need to remove CCAMs or PSs after birth.
+For patients with severe breathing problems, we have an Extracorporeal Life Support Program.
 Our Surgery Pulmonary Follow-Up Clinic helps your child be as healthy as possible after surgery.

 When you come to Seattle Children’s, you have a team of people to care for your child.
 Along with your child’s surgeon, you are connected with nurses, dietitians, child life specialists and others.
 We work together to meet all of your child’s health needs and help your family through this experience.

 Since 1907, Seattle Children’s has been treating children only.
 Our team members are trained in their fields and also in meeting the unique needs of children.
 For example, the doctors who give your child anesthesia are board certified in pediatric anesthesiology.
 This means they have extra years of training in how to take care of kids.
 Our child life specialists know how to help children understand their illnesses and treatments in ways that make sense for their age.
 Our expertise in pediatrics truly makes a difference for our patients and families.